emhoracek/smooch/README.md

  * the international KiSS community
    * the Japanese KiSS community that developed KiSS as an open standard in the first place
-   * Dov Sherman, who maintained the Big KiSS Page (an incredible resource) for many years
+   * Dov Sherman, who maintained Otakuworld's [Big KiSS Page](https://www.otakuworld.com/kiss) (an incredible resource) for many years
    * Stephan Lepisto, who has kept the Big KiSS Page going even after the community died out
    * Nick Lamb, who wrote GnomeKiSS, which I learned and copied a lot from for cel2pnm
    * William Miles, who wrote UltraKiSS, the Java app that I use as a benchmark for compatibility